Childcare options for young parents

 Childcare is a really important decision for young parents to make – here are some of your options

-If you’re pregnant or have had a baby recently, you might have taken some time of work or education to look after yourself and your baby.
-If you plan on going back to work or education, childcare is bound to be one of your big concerns.
-Don’t panic though.
-There are options out there.
-Take your time when considering which is the best option for you and your baby, and you’ll find an arrangements that works for you.
+If you are pregnant or have had a baby recently, you may have taken some time off work or education to look after yourself and your child.
+You might plan on going back to work or education, and if so, childcare is likely to be one of your big concerns.
+Thankfully, there are plenty of childcare options for young parents.
+Take your time when considering the best option for you and your baby.
+You are sure to find an arrangement that works.

 - How much can you afford to pay for childcare?

 - How much childcare do you need?

 - Are there any local community childcare services where costs will be subsidised?

 - How will I get to the service?
 Is there any transport available?

 - Do I need childcare close to home, college, school or work?